jakubgarfield/Bonobo-Git-Server-Web/content/features.md

     </ul>
 </div>

-Bonobo Git Server shows you the list of all available repositories that you have created.
+Bonobo Git Server shows you the list of all available repositories you'd created.
 On the detail page you can see the contributors, administrators and teams assigned to the repository.

 <div class="row-fluid">
     <ul class="thumbnails">